Skip to Content

 • Gently clean the area of the bite with soap and warm water.

-• Cover the bite with a bandage to avoid infection.
+• Bandage the bite to avoid infection.

-• Apply an ice pack to reduce swelling around the bite.
+• Apply ice to reduce swelling.

 • Avoid scratching as it highly increases the risk of infection.